Digital divide: Location

 Network speeds play a large role in the quality of an internet connection.
 Large cities and towns may have better access to high speed internet than rural areas, which may have limited or no service.
 Households can be locked into a specific service provider, since it may be the only carrier that even offers service to the area.
 This applies to regions that have developed networks, like the United States, but also applies to developing countries, so that very large areas have virtually no coverage.
 In those areas there are very limited actions that a consumer could take, since the issue is mainly infrastructure.
 Technologies that provide an internet connection through satellite are becoming more common, like Starlink, but they are still not available in many regions.
+In rural areas in the United States with limited infrastructure, public service organizations such as public libraries play a role in bringing broadband to a community that might otherwise have limited connectivity.

 Based on location, a connection may be so slow as to be virtually unusable, solely because a network provider has limited infrastructure in the area.
 For example, to download 5 GB of data in Taiwan it might take about 8 minutes, while the same download might take 30 hours in Yemen.

 From 2020 to 2022, average download speeds in the EU climbed from 70 Mb/s to more than 120 Mb/s, owing mostly to the demand for digital services during the pandemic.
 There is still a large rural-urban disparity in internet speeds, with metropolitan areas in France and Denmark reaching rates of more than 150 Mb/s, while many rural areas in Greece, Croatia, and Cyprus have speeds of less than 60 Mb/s.

-The EU aspires for complete gigabit coverage by 2030, however as of 2022, only over 60% of Europe has high-speed internet infrastructure, signalling the need for more enhancements.
+The EU aspires for complete gigabit coverage by 2030; however, as of 2022, just over 60% of Europe has high-speed internet infrastructure, signaling the need for more enhancements.

 Applications

-Common Sense Media, a nonprofit group based in San Francisco, surveyed almost 1,400 parents and reported in 2011 that 47 percent of families with incomes more than $75,000 had downloaded apps for their children, while only 14 percent of families earning less than $30,000 had done so.
+Common Sense Media, a nonprofit group based in San Francisco, surveyed almost 1,400 parents and reported in 2011 that 47% of families with incomes more than $75,000 had downloaded apps for their children, while only 14% of families earning less than $30,000 had done so.